The Missing (Financial) Link

 We have a new “Author Crush” at Gifting Sense.
 You’ve read about most of the personal financial management authors we respect in our blog series on that topic.
 But this past year, we were introduced to a Finance Professional who elected to become a teacher and author because he consistently witnessed the problems that arise when the fundamentals of good financial hygiene are simply not known.

 Fred Selinger teaches personal financial management at the University of California Berkely and his sixth updated book, “The Missing Link: From College to Career and Beyond” is simply a must-read for any young adult who cares about money.
-It explains pretty much everything you need to know when first earning a living, and even lots of things it would be helpful to know about before you receive your first post-graduate pay-check: the tremendous tremendous importance of “paying yourself first”, that is deducting planned savings from your checking account at the beginning of each month, versus waiting to save what is left.
+It explains pretty much everything you need to know when first earning a living, including the one thing it would be helpful to know before you ever receive your first post-graduate pay-check: the tremendous tremendous importance of “paying yourself first”, that is deducting planned savings from your checking account at the beginning of each month, versus waiting to save what is left.
 Because there is always “more month than money”.

 In keeping with the belief that “just-in-time” financial lessons are the most effective, Fred’s course is designed for college juniors and seniors – the students who are on the cusp of supporting themselves.
 But we have been recommending his book to High School Seniors and even young adults in their first ten years of working.
 Fred pulls no punches when describing the perils of spending more than you make, and failing to take advantage of compound interest, which Albert Einstein described as one of the greatest inventions of mankind.
 (Mr. Selinger even explains how Mr. Einstein was one smart guy…relatively speaking…on page 75, which gives you some insight into the wit that is carried throughout the book!)